-The fund received some 600 applications for funding, a reflection of the dire needs across our region.
+In early 2020, the fund received some 600 applications for funding, a reflection of the dire needs across our region.
 Members of the advisory board volunteered to review these applications and rate them according to their capacity to reach people with the greatest needs, ensuring equity and a commitment to diversity in race, ethnicity, gender, age, geographic areas served and type of services to be provided.